 Currys pod coffee machines

-If you change the sort criteria to “price – low to high” the first 6 or so that come up will be either Tassimo or Dolce Gusto and the price will be around £34.99.
+If you alter the sort criteria to “price – low to high” the first 6 or so that come up will be either Tassimo or Dolce Gusto and the price will be around £34.99.

 The business model for the manufacturers of these machines is to sell you a coffee machine below the price it costs them to make the machine and then they make all their money from you when you buy the pods that go into the machine.

 Same thing with super cheap pod coffee machines.
-The machine may be cheap nevertheless the price of the pods can be 40-50p or even more, and you’ll often find that you’re stuck to buying the manufacturer’s coffee pods too.
+The machine may be cheap but the price of the pods can be 40-50p or even more, and you’ll often find that you’re stuck to buying the manufacturer’s coffee pods too.

 Manufacturer

-The main thing they want from you once you have the machine is to buy their pods for the whole time you own the machine as that’s how they make the most money out of you.
+The main thing they want from you once you have the machine is to buy their pods for the whole time you own the machine as that’s how they make the many money out of you.

 With Nespresso and Dolce Gusto you can buy replacement 3rd party pods that are cheaper than the manufacturer’s original ones and often you won’t be able to taste the difference.